-Kent Stanley is entering his fifth year at Utah State and serves as Associate Vice President for Advancement-Athletics and Strategic University Initiatives after joining the staff in July, 2008 as a Senior Associate Athletic Director.
+Kent Stanley is entering his eighth year at Utah State and serves as Associate Vice President for Advancement-Athletics and Strategic University Initiatives after joining the staff in July, 2008 as a Senior Associate Athletic Director.
 At USU, he is responsible for the overall administration, management and supervision of athletic development and fundraising efforts, and associated personnel for the athletics department.
 He also focuses on planning and executing capital and annual fund initiatives for athletics in conjunction with the University foundation.
 Recently he added oversight responsibilities for coordination of all university fundraising campaigns as part of his Associate Vice President role.
 In October of 2014 he also began to oversee the marketing, box office, and out-bound ticketing operations within the athletics department.

 In his first seven years at Utah State, Stanley has led the fundraising efforts on six capital campaigns.
 Currently he is concluding the fundraising for the $33M Maverik Stadium Redevelopment Project that began April 13, 2015 and will open in August of 2016.
 Other projects he led fundraising efforts for include the recently opened Wayne Estes Center ($9.7M), the ICON Sports Performance Center ($6.5M), the five-year $2.5M Football Competitive Excellence Initiative, the men’s and women’s basketball off-court facilities project, and the Merlin Olsen Field project.
-Stanley also conceptualized the Stockham Student-Athlete Academic Hall of Honor project which opened in the Fall of 2010.
-Working with the Big Blue Scholarship Fund leadership, he has helped to bring additional focus to the BBSF’s annual fund efforts with record growth in three of the past four years including this year with the largest dollars and largest membership in school history.
-In the past three years, Utah State has also added 11 new endowments under Stanley, while also initiating the Merlin Olsen Fund for Football Competitive Excellence.
-The Olsen Fund is a hybrid fund, and is supporting Aggie football at just under $500,000 annually.
-USU also broke ground on its new 21,000 square-foot strength and conditioning center in 2012, which is the first athletics facility completely paid for through donor support.
+Stanley also conceptualized the Stockham Student-Athlete Academic Hall of Honor project, which opened in the Fall of 2010.
+Working with the Big Blue Scholarship Fund leadership, he has helped to bring additional focus to the BBSF’s annual fund efforts with record growth in four of the past five years including this year with the largest dollars and largest membership in school history.

-Prior to joining Utah State, Stanley spent two years as the Director of Athletics at Fort Lewis College in Durango, Colo.
+Prior to joining Utah State, Stanley spent two years as the Director of Athletics at NCAA Division II Fort Lewis in Durango, Colo.
 While at Fort Lewis, Skyhawk teams had the most successful two-year span in school history with 12 teams making NCAA postseason play, while football won its first-ever postseason bowl game.

 Stanley also increased the number of major gifts for athletics by 50 percent and increased revenue by 100 percent as he implemented a four-tiered corporate partnership model to increase partner options.
 He also increased licensing revenue 45 percent and increased scholarship funding for athletics by 25 percent.

-Before being named Director of Athletics at Fort Lewis College, Stanley spent five years at Eastern Washington as Associate Athletics Director for Development.
+Before being named Director of Athletics at Fort Lewis, Stanley spent five years at Eastern Washington as Associate Athletics Director for Development.
 At EWU, he oversaw record growth in external revenue while managing the annual fund, major gifts and corporate partnerships.

-Stanley began his administrative career as the chief enrollment officer at Simpson University from 2000-01.
-He also spent eight years as a women’s basketball coach at Fresno Pacific University (1987-95) as his teams made five NAIA National Tournament appearances while winning four conference championships.
+Stanley began his administrative career as the chief enrollment officer at Simpson University and Graduate School from 2000-01.
+He also spent eight years as a women’s basketball coach at Fresno Pacific (1987-95) as his teams made five NAIA National Tournament appearances while winning four conference championships.
 He left Fresno Pacific with the most wins and highest winning percentage of any basketball coach in school history.